Middle-range theory (archaeology): Background and application

 The term was borrowed from the middle-range theory in sociology by Lewis Binford.
-He conducted ethnographic fieldwork amongst modern hunter-gatherer peoples such as the Nunamiut Eskimo, the Navajo, and Aboriginal Australians in order to understand the pattern of waste their activities generated.
+He conducted ethnographic fieldwork amongst modern hunter-gatherer peoples such as the Nunamiut, the Navajo, and Aboriginal Australians in order to understand the pattern of waste their activities generated.
 He then used this data to infer the behaviour of Palaeolithic hunter-gatherers from the waste they left in the archaeological record.

 Binford and many of his contemporaries viewed the construction of middle-range theories as a fundamental first step in understanding how people in the past behaved.
 However, middle-range research has since been criticized as logically flawed.
 Its critics argued that it rested on the unjustified assumption that there is a uniform link between behaviour and physical remains that holds true throughout human history.
 Its conclusions were argued to be untestable because their application was founded on a tautology: evidence from contemporary peoples (e.g. modern hunter-gatherers) was asserted to be applicable to people in the past (e.g. Palaeolithic hunter-gatherers) because they behaved in a similar way, but that same evidence was used to reconstruct the behaviour of the past people.